 These are awesome computer speakers that have withstood the test of time.
 I picked them up for $10 at a local goodwill and they have been great.
 I am in process of installing an Onkyo/Polk 7.1 surround sound in my office right now that will replace these but I'm sure I can find another computer around the house that can use them.

 This is an amazing battery backup/UPS.
 It has 5 surge only outlets, 5 switched and backed up outlets (for a total of 10) plus a separate master plus 2 outlet protection for coax and 6p6c.
 The display on the front can be left on or turned completely off and has numerous settings for monitoring EVERYTHING related to your power you could want including total power draw and amount of backup power/time that can be output if the power were to go out.
 I have EVERYTHING hooked up to it in one way or another.
-It retails for $150 at Best Buy but I wouldn't even have it if it weren't given to me (brand new) by my neighbor.
+It retailed for $150 at Best Buy.
+Got 5 of them in a local auction.